-Within the site was also a thatched barn and a gatehouse:
+Within the site was also a thatched barn and a gatehouse.
+The location of the gatehouse is not given, and today, its position remains to be established.

 There is a barn with a thatched roof, new built, weather-boarded from the eaves to the ground, of 48 foot long and 24 foot wide, of late days built.
 There is an old gatehouse, the roof whereof is gone all except a few pieces of timber that is rotten; but for far better away than remain to lose all together.